lyokha/nginx-combined-upstreams-module/README.md

 Directive *next_upstream_timeout* limits the overall duration time the upstrand cycles through all of its upstreams.
 If the time exceeds while the upstrand is ready to pass to a next upstream, the last upstream cycle result is returned.

+Directive *allow_non_idempotent* allows further processing of *non-idempotent* requests when they were responded by a server from an upstream but failed according to directive *next_upstream_statuses*.
+Requests are considered to be non-idempotent when their methods are *POST*, *LOCK* or *PATCH* as in the common nginx sense.

 Directive *intercept_errors* (commented out in the example) allows intercepting the final response by the *error_page*.